ktos/andro/README.md

 * `enexample:`, it is an example usage in English,
 * `note:`, it is a note in Polish,
 * `src:`, it is a "source" of a word, e.g. Pra-Indo-European (PIE),
-* if the column is only `fem`, it marks noun as having only female grammatical gender,
+* if the column is only `fem`, it marks noun as having only feminine grammatical gender,
 * in other cases, it is treated as description in Polish.